germainlefebvre4/libtado/docs/cli/usage.md

     This script provides a command line client for the Tado API.

-    You can use the environment variables TADO_USERNAME and TADO_PASSWORD instead of the command line options.
+    You can use the environment variables TADO_REFRESH_TOKEN and TADO_CREDENTIALS_FILE instead of the command line options.

+    The first time you will have to login using a browser.
+The command will show an URL to perform the login.

+    If using the credentials-file option or variable, the login will be stored so you don't have to do this next time.

     Call 'tado COMMAND --help' to see available options for subcommands.

 Options:
-    -u, --username TEXT       Tado username  [required]
-    -p, --password TEXT       Tado password  [required]
-    -c, --client-secret TEXT  Tado password  [optional]
-    -h, --help                Show this message and exit.
+    -f, --credentials-file TEXT   Full path to a file in which the Tado credentials will be stored and read from [optional] -t, --refresh-token TEXT      A Tado refresh token, retrieved from prior authentication with Tado [optional] -h, --help                    Show this message and exit.

 Commands:
     capabilities        Display the capabilities of a zone.